ember-learn/ember-blog/content/ember-data-progress-update.md

 proof-of-concept will allow us to verify the specification is solving real-world problems.

-This work will make it extremely simple for Ember.js developers to integrate with Ruby on Rails, and we hope other server-side frameworks vendors follow suit.
+This work will make it easier for Ember.js developers to integrate with Ruby on Rails, and we hope other server-side frameworks vendors follow suit.